 Jefferson College offers several options to students who wish to accelerate their academic careers by earning college credit while still attending high school.
 The Dual Credit program is nationally accredited, and all courses are taught by qualified faculty who hold appropriate credentials in their subjects.
-Public, private, and homeschooled students may apply.
-Tuition is often greatly reduced in these programs, providing substantial savings for students and families seeking to keep college affordable.
+Students attending public or private high schools and homeschooled students may apply.
+Tuition is greatly reduced in these programs, providing substantial savings for students and families seeking to keep college affordable.

 These early college programs provide numerous benefits.
-Students can
+Students will:

-- Save money.
-The College has agreements with many local high schools where the student only pays 1/3 of an already discounted tuition rate resulting in a cost of only $75 per 3-credit hour course.
-Compare this cost to public universities in Missouri where a 3-credit hour course can cost more than $1000.
+- save money.
+The College has agreements with many local high schools that allow the student to only pay one-third of an already discounted tuition rate, resulting in a cost of only $75 per three credit hour course.
+In comparison, a three credit hour course at a public university in Missouri can cost more than $1,000.

-Qualified high school students may take college courses in general education through Jefferson College in cooperation with county school districts.
-These courses are completed at the student’s home high school, are taught by high school instructors holding Jefferson College credentials, and credits earned can be applied toward both high school graduation and a college degree.
-In addition, tuition is at a reduced rate.
+Qualified high school students may take general education college courses through Jefferson College in cooperation with Jefferson County school districts.
+These courses are completed at the student’s home high school and are taught by high school instructors holding Jefferson College credentials.
+The credits earned can be applied toward both high school graduation and a college degree.
+In addition, students receive a reduced tuition rate.

 Students may choose to earn college credit by taking courses on a Jefferson College campus or online while they are simultaneously attending high school.
 When coordinated with a high school counselor, these courses can count for both high school and college credit.

 Jefferson College was the first community college in the state designated as an Area Technical School that allows county high school students to participate in several career-technical education programs.
 Courses in some of these programs also earn college credit.
-Students may complete Technical Skills Assessments and earn highly marketable Industry Recognized Credentials through these programs, enabling them to present themselves as especially qualified to employers.
-Bus transportation is provided for students to and from their high schools to attend classes at the Jefferson College campus.
+Students may complete technical skills assessments and earn highly marketable industry recognized credentials through these programs, enabling them to present themselves as especially qualified to employers.
+Bus transportation is provided for students to and from their high schools to attend classes at the Jefferson College campus in Hillsboro.